 Snowdon, Yr Wyddfa in Welsh, is the highest mountain in Wales, standing 1085 metres high.
-It is located in the Snowdonia National Park in North Wales.
+It is located in the Snowdonia National Park (Eryri in Welsh) in North Wales.
 Snowdon has many varied routes to the summit.

 While Snowdon has many paths with varying difficulty, most Three Peaks Challengers

 will follow either the Pyg Track or Miners Track, leaving from the Pen-y-Pass car

 park, on the A4086.
 While this car park can be full at weekends, further parking

 is available either to the East, at Pen-y-Gwryd, or to the West at Nant Perris.

 Shuttle buses run every half hour or so during busy times, between all three car parks.